ycen2111/ycen2111.github.io/source/_posts/2022-2023/Discrete-Time-Signals.md

 ![502.png](502.png)

 # Digital Filters
-The filter requires future values of the input in order to determine the current output
+There is a delay of an infinitelength before the output can be obtained The filter requires future values of the input in order to determine the current output
 ![601.png](601.png)
 A practical filter will differ from the ideal with a frequency response.
 It may have ripple, and may not.